SmartEVSE/SmartEVSE-3/docs/configuration.md

 MAINSMET Set type of MAINS meter (only appears in Smart or Solar mode):
   <Disabled>    No MAINS meter connected; only Normal mode possible
-  <Sensorbox>   the Sensorbox will send measurement data to the SmartEVSE
+  <Sensorbox>   The Sensorbox will send measurement data to the SmartEVSE
   <API>         The MAINS meter data will be fed through the REST API or the MQTT API.
   <Phoenix C> / <Finder> / <...> / <Custom> a Modbus kWh meter is used

-  Note that Eastron1P is for single phase Eastron meters, Eastron3P for Eastron three phase meters, and InvEastron is for Eastron three phase meter that is fed from below (inverted).
+  Note that Eastron1P is for single-phase Eastron meters, Eastron3P for Eastron three-phase meters and InvEastron is for Eastron three-phase meter that is fed from below (inverted).
   If MAINSMET is not <Disabled> and not <API>, these settings appear:
   MAINSADR  Set the Modbus address for the kWh meter GRID      (only appears when Sensorbox with CT’s is used)
             3 or 4 wire
   CAL	    Calibrate CT1.
 CT2 and CT3 will use the same cal value.
-	    6.0-99.9A	A minimum of 6A is required in order to change this value.
+	    6.0-99.9A	A minimum of 6A is required to change this value.
-            Hold both ▼and ▲ buttons to reset to default settings.
+            Hold both ▼ and ▲ buttons to reset to default settings.

 EV METER Set type of EV kWh meter (measures power and charged energy)
   <Disabled>  No EV meter connected.
   <API>         The EV meter data will be fed through the REST API or the MQTT API.
   <Phoenix C> / <Finder> / <...> / <Custom> a Modbus kWh meter is used

-  Note that Eastron1P is for single phase Eastron meters, Eastron3P for Eastron three phase meters, and InvEastron is for Eastron three phase meter that is fed from below (inverted).
+  Note that Eastron1P is for single-phase Eastron meters, Eastron3P for Eastron three-phase meters and InvEastron is for Eastron's three-phase meter that is fed from below (inverted).
   If EV METER is not <Disabled> and not <API>, this setting appears:
   EV ADR   Set the Modbus address for the EV Meter